doolamdattatreya2025/kavachid/README.md

 { "id_number": "ABCD1234EFGH", "date_of_birth": "1990-05-14" }
 ```
 Returns a signed token and a salted hash.
 The raw `id_number` and
-`date_of_birth` never show up in the response, and they're wiped from
+`date_of_birth` never appear in the response, and they're wiped from
 memory before the response is even built.

 ### `POST /verify-document`
-Upload a scanned document image, get back a noise-tolerant
+Upload a scanned document image, get back a fingerprint that stays stable
-fingerprint.
-The raw image bytes are discarded right after
+even with small scan differences.
+The raw image is thrown away right
-fingerprinting.
+after the fingerprint is made.

 ### `POST /verify-token?token=...`
-This is what a relying party (a bank, a rental app, an age-gated
+This is the one a relying party (a bank, a rental app, an age-gated
-service) calls — it checks the token's signature and expiry and
+service) would call.
+It checks the token's signature and expiry, and
-returns only the attribute claims.
-It never sees the underlying
+returns only the yes/no facts — it never sees the actual document.
-document.

 ## Running it locally